-Because a significant portion of Cohu's total assets are represented by goodwill, which is subject to mandatory impairment evaluation, and other intangibles, Cohu could be required to write off some or all of this goodwill and other intangibles, which may adversely affect the combined company's financial condition and results of operations.
+\ Because a significant portion of Cohu's total assets are represented by goodwill, which is subject to mandatory impairment evaluation, and other intangibles, Cohu could be required to write off some or all of this goodwill and other intangibles, which may adversely affect the combined company's financial condition and results of operations.

 Cohu has accounted for the acquisition of Xcerra using the purchase method of accounting.
 A portion of the purchase price for this business was allocated to identifiable tangible and intangible assets and assumed liabilities based on estimated fair values at the date of consummation of the merger.
-46.0% of Cohu's total assets are comprised of goodwill and other intangibles, of which approximately\$239.0 million is allocated to goodwill.
+46.2% of Cohu's total assets are comprised of goodwill and other intangibles, of which approximately \$244.3 million is allocated to goodwill.
 In accordance with the ASC 350, Intangibles - Goodwill and Other, goodwill and certain other intangible assets with indefinite useful lives are not amortized but are reviewed at least annually for impairment, or more frequently if there are indications of impairment.
 Significant declines in the price of Cohu's common stock, as we saw in third fiscal quarter 2019, could increase the risk of an impairment.
 All other intangible assets are subject to periodic amortization.
 Cohu evaluates the remaining useful lives of other intangibles each quarter to determine whether events and circumstances warrant a revision to the remaining period of amortization.
 If we are unable to realize the anticipated benefits of the Merger, when Cohu performs future impairment tests, it is possible that the carrying value of goodwill or other intangible assets could exceed their implied fair value and therefore would require adjustment.
 Such adjustment would result in a charge to operating income in that period.
-For example, in first quarter 2020, Cohu recorded an impairment charge of approximately \$3.9 million to adjust IPR&D assets obtained in the acquisition of Xcerra to their current fair value.
+For example, in first quarter 2020, and again in third quarter 2020, Cohu recorded impairment charges of approximately \$3.9 million and \$7.3 million, respectively, to adjust IPR&D assets obtained in the acquisition of Xcerra to their current fair value.
 There can be no assurance that there will not be further adjustments for impairment in future periods.